Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Theoretical and experimental constraints on model parameters:

 $\bullet$ ~~\textbf{Electroweak constraints}

-Due to the presence of non-standard Higgs in the current scenario, the $W$ and $Z$ boson receive one-loop correction to their masses and therefore the oblique parameter $S, ~T, ~U$~\cite{Peskin:1990zt,Peskin:1991sw} modifies.
+Due to the presence of non-standard Higgs in the current scenario, the $W$ and $Z$ boson receive one-loop correction to their masses and therefore the oblique parameters $S, ~T, ~U$~\cite{Peskin:1990zt,Peskin:1991sw} are modified.
 Consideration of updated values of SM Higgs mass and top mass gives the following values of $S, ~T, ~U$ \cite{Haller:2018nnx}

 This in turn restricts the mass gap between the charged and the light CP even Higgs.
-For our choice of benchmark points, where this mass difference is $-55$ GeV, the electroweak observables are within the 2$\sigma$ allowed range. $\bullet ~~\textbf{B-Physics constraints:}$
+For our choice of benchmark points, where this mass difference is $-55$ GeV, the electroweak observables are within the 2$\sigma$ allowed range. \\ \\